holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

   - text: 9.
 Integrate the generated UI elements
     href: 9-integrate-the-generated-ui-elements
 ---

+In this tutorial you'll use Holochain's scaffolding tool to generate back-end and UI code for all the data types and collections needed to build a functioning forum app.
+It assumes that you've already [installed the Holochain development environment](/get-started/#2-installing-holochain-development-environment), set up a folder for working on Holochain applications, and [scaffolded a Hello World application](/get-started/2-hello-world/).

 First, navigate back to the folder where you want to keep your Holochain applications.
 If you followed our suggestion, you can get back to it by typing: